Endometriosis Evaluation & Treatment

 Endometrial growths can also be found on the bowel, bladder, vagina, vulva, and cervix.
 Less commonly they are found in the lung, arm, thigh, and other locations.

 In order to correctly diagnose the condition, your doctor will perform a minor surgical procedure called a laparoscopy.
-This will show the size, location, and extent of the growths and help your doctor suggest the best treatment choices.
+This will show the size, location, and extent of the growth and help your doctor suggest the best treatment choices.

 The exact causes are unknown.
 There are several theories about how this painful illness develops.
 One theory suggests that menstrual tissue backs up through the fallopian tubes into the abdomen where it starts to grow.
 Other experts associate the condition with immune system or hormone problems.
 Another theory proposes that the endometrial tissue is dispersed from the uterus through the lymph system or blood stream.